vectordotdev/vector/website/docs/setup/guides/getting-started.md

   output: {"host":"172.128.80.109","user":"Bins5273","bytes_out":"10272","timestamp":"2019-05-03T13:11:48-04:00","path":"/mesh","bytes_in":"656","method":"PUT","status":"406"}
 ```

-This is called an _inspection_ test and is super cool.
-It allows us to
+This is called an _inspection_ test, as we've defined a test without any
-experiment by injecting events and inspecting the results without needing to
+conditions.
+This is super cool as it allows us to experiment by injecting events
-temporarily change our sources and sinks.
+and inspecting the results.

 We can see here that our input event is correctly parsed out into a structured
 format, great!
 However, our test isn't actually _testing_ anything right now.